This scenic wildlife viewing area is a premier birding destination near Anchorage from May through September.

-Other waterfowl often spotted in the marsh include mallards, northern pintails, northern shovelers, American wigeons, canvasbacks, red-necked grebes, horned grebes, yellowlegs and northern phalaropes.
+Other waterfowl often spotted in the marsh include mallards, northern pintails, northern shovelers, American wigeons, canvasbacks, red-necked grebes, horned grebes, yellowlegs, and northern phalaropes.
 Moose are sometimes seen feeding on aquatic or shrubby vegetation.

-Potter Marsh facilities include parking areas along the Seward Highway and an elevated, 1,500-foot-long boardwalk trail with interpretive signs that provide excellent vantage points for wildlife viewing and photography.
+Facilities include parking areas along the Seward Highway and an elevated, 1,500-foot-long boardwalk trail with interpretive signs and telescopes.

 Potter Marsh is reached at Mile 117 of the Seward Highway just south of Anchorage.
 From the Potter Marsh parking lot, visitors are treated to a stunning view of Turnagain Arm and access to the raised boardwalk.
 Additional parking areas along the marsh are available just south of the Potter Marsh parking area on the Seward Highway.